javeed10-19/Excelr-DataScience-Assignments/README.md

 Scikit-learn
 Jupyter Notebook

+📊 Datasets

+Some assignment folders contain datasets used for analysis and model building.
+All datasets are available inside the data/ folder and respective assignment folders.

+Dataset formats used:

+.csv
+.xlsx
+.txt

+These datasets are used for:

+.Data Cleaning
+.Exploratory Data Analysis
+.Statistical Analysis
+.Machine Learning Model Training
+.Prediction & Evaluation

 ## 🎯 Objective

 The main objective of this repository is to demonstrate my practical learning journey and hands-on experience in Data Science, Machine Learning, and Deep Learning through real-world assignments and implementations.